cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 - `create(account address, state config)`: creates a new account state with the specified address and **state config**.
 - `migrate(account address, new state config)`: migrates the account state with the specified address to a new state config
 - `destroy(account address)`: destroys the account state with the specified address
+- `discard_cleanup(state token)`: called by the hypervisor when a call fails due to a fatal unwinding error (such as out of gas), with any state tokens that were used in the call stack that is unwound.
+This allows for a graceful cleanup of state resources in the event of fatal errors.

 **State config** are optional bytes that each account handler's metadata can define which get passed to the **state handler** when an account is created.
 These bytes can be used by the **state handler** to determine what type of state and commitment store the **account** needs.

-A **state token** is an opaque array of 32-bytes that is passed in each message request.
+A **state token** is an array of 32-bytes that is passed in each message request.
+It is opaque to the hypervisor except that the first bit of the first byte (the high bit) indicates the volatility of the state token.
+If the high bit is set then the state token is **volatile**, and if it is unset, it is **readonly**.
-The hypervisor has no knowledge of what this token represents or how it is created, but it is expected that modules that mange state do understand this token and use it to manage all state changes in consistent transactions.
+Otherwise, the hypervisor has no knowledge of what this token represents or how it is created.
+It is expected that modules that manage state do understand this token and use it to manage all state changes in consistent transactions.
 All side effects regarding state, events, etc. are expected to coordinate around the usage of this token.
 It is possible that state modules expose methods for creating new **state tokens**